Mental Health Now

 What is a Mental Health Now Candidate?

-The Mental Health Now Candidate program, powered by Inseparable, signals to voters that if elected, a candidate will govern with mental health policy in mind.
-This means they will stand for increasing access to mental health care, promoting prevention and early intervention by expanding youth mental health services, and improving crisis response.
-Multiple candidates in a race can receive the distinction, and just like common-sense mental health policy, it is non-partisan.
+The Mental Health Now Candidate program, powered by Inseparable Action, signals to voters that a candidate will prioritize mental health policy if elected.
+This means they will stand for increasing access to mental health care, promoting prevention and early intervention by expanding youth mental health services, improving crisis response, and strengthening the mental health workforce.
+The distinction is non-partisan and more than one candidate in a race can receive it.

 How does the Mental Health Now program work?